Peter Carruthers (philosopher): Primary research interests

 His primary research interests are in philosophy of mind, philosophy of psychology, and cognitive science.
 He has worked especially on theories of consciousness, the role of natural language in human cognition, and modularity of mind, but has also published on such issues as: the mentality of animals; the nature and status of our folk psychology; nativism (innateness); human creativity; theories of intentional content; and defence of a notion of narrow content for psychological explanation.
-He is presently working on a book project, tentatively entitled Mind-reading and Meta-cognition, which examines the cognitive basis of our understanding of the minds of others and its relationship to our access to our own minds.
+He is presently working on a book project, which examines the cognitive basis of our understanding of the minds of others and its relationship to our access to our own minds.
 He has also written a book in applied ethics, arguing that animals do not have moral rights.
 In it he explains why he prefers "global workspace theory" as the criterion of consciousness, shows that we cannot ascertain whether animals fulfil this, and concludes that anyway the possession of consciousness is irrelevant to moral rights.